hashZero1/basic-games-app/README.md

 ## Available Scripts
 It Contain 2 type games
-1 Rolldices
+Rolldices,
-2 Coin Flip (Head/Tail)
+ Coin Flip (Head/Tail),
-3 LottoBall (6 balls contain random number)
+ LottoBall (6 balls contain random number),
 In the project directory, you can run:

 ### `npm start`